TangHao1987/introductionToAlgorithm/README.md

 2. the basic model of mergesort, all the exercises solutions of chapter 2.3, which are stored in package introductiontoalgo.gettingstart.designingalgorithm

+3. the basic model of maximum subarray problem by iteration method, partial exercises solutions of chapter 4.1, which are stored in package introductiontoalgo.dividedAndConquer.maximumSubarray

 following contain is ready but not updated yet:
 1. selection sort algorithm in exercise of chapter 2.2